 What You Can Do

 As voters, we make a powerful statement about what we think our community should look like every time we fill out our ballot.
-The easiest, most effective way you can make a difference for the environment is registering to vote – and voting in every election.
+The easiest, most effective way you can make a difference for the environment is making sure your registration is up to date or registering to vote – and voting in every election.

 Learn about the issues on your ballot by visiting your County Auditor's website and reading your local voter guide pamphlet.